Kouworking/Image-Carousel/README.md

-# Project Name
+# Image Carousel for Kouworking

-> Project description
+> A reusable image carousel for property listing applications.

 ## Related Projects